Vandu01/smart-recipe-generator/Readme.md

 ## 2. Overview

 Smart Recipe Generator is a full-stack project designed to help users quickly find recipes they can cook using the ingredients available at home.
-Instead of browsing hundreds of recipes online, you simply enter a few ingredients — and the system intelligently filters, matches, and suggests recipes.
+Instead of browsing hundreds of recipes online, you simply enter a few ingredients — and the system intelligently filters, matches and suggests recipes.

 This project includes:
 - A clean and responsive frontend UI